ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 .. topic::  The Test Case Menu

-   The following actions are available from Alyvix Editor's menu:
+   The following actions are available from Editor's menu:

 * |runblue| --- Run the current script displayed in the scripting panel (see below)
 * **New** --- Throw away the current test case, replacing it with an empty one